 India has become the new flagship of the emerging countries, after overtaking China in the forecasts for economic growth.
-Its transition to a free market economy and the progressive increase in the purchasing power of a highly qualified middle class have contributed to stimulate greatly the ocean freight transportation to India.
+Its transition to a free market economy and the progressive increase in the purchasing power of a highly qualified middle class have contributed to stimulate greatly the ocean freight to India.

 Besides, the recent measures to control deficit and inflation, as well as domestic and foreign investment in infrastructure and services, inspire great confidence to investors worldwide.
-The ocean freight transportation to India has become a key option for any export strategy.
+The ocean freight to India has become a key option for any export strategy.

-In order to insure you take the maximum advantage of your booking of ocean freight transportation to India, we suggest choosing carefully between a Full Container Load (FCL) or a Less than a Container Load (LCL) - Groupage.
+In order to insure you take the maximum advantage of your booking of ocean freight to India, we suggest choosing carefully between a Full Container Load (FCL) or a Less than a Container Load (LCL) - Groupage.

 FCL means that you will have a container exclusively for your cargo shipping.
 It is especially suitable in case you have to ship more than 14 or 28 cubic meters and you are able to fill more than half of a container.
 The maximum capacity of the standard 20 or 40-foot container is 30 and 60 cubic meters respectively.
-Another way to measure the capacity is by pallets: a 20-foot container holds 10 standard American pallets, and a 40-foot one holds up to 21 of this type, with the following dimensions: 39.37 in. wide and 47.24 in. long.
+Another way to measure the capacity is by pallets: a 20-foot container holds 10 standard American pallets, and a 40-foot container holds up to 21 of this type, with the following dimensions: 39.37 in. wide and 47.24 in. long.